SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 I picked up the paper again and smoothed the creases.
 She was right.
 This was not the end of anything.
 It was a beginning.

-I had spent my childhood as Hoomothya, learning to track deer and gather mesquite and listen to the stories elders told by firelight.
+I had spent my childhood under a name I no longer spoke, learning to track deer and gather mesquite and listen to the stories elders told by firelight.
 I had spent my youth as Mike Burns, learning English and mathematics and how to survive in a world that wanted to remake me in its own image.
 I had spent my adulthood trying to reconcile the two, trying to be both Yavapai and citizen, both witness and participant.

 Now I had the legal right to speak.
 The question was whether anyone would listen.